UCL/rsd-cppcourse/lessons/index.md

 Example Code
 ------------

+Sometimes, we will show code directly in these notes.

-In each section, code you should be adding into your example will be shown like this:
+Code you should be adding into your example will be shown like this:

 ``` cpp
 std::cout << "Hello world" << std::endl;